Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 This example shows that SMT tools can be used to check if logical requirements can be violated and that they can give a counter-example if it is violated.

-For more complex systems you would generally not write these rules in z3 manually, but instead generate them using a higher-level tool.
+For more complex systems you would generally not write these rules in z3 manually, but instead, generate them using a higher-level tool.

 ### Example: Symbolic execution